 ‘We have a list of more than 200 questions we go through with our clients as they are planning their custom homes,’ Ennen said.
 ‘Every detail is important because this is their opportunity to get everything they want in a home.
 However, many of the issues covered easily apply to anyone shopping for a home.
 They have to do with practical advice on how to select the best home for the way you live.’

-In addition to a standard list of ‘must haves’ in number of bedrooms and baths, homebuyers should analyze their lifestyle and create a list of what is important to them.
+In addition to a standard list of ‘must-haves’ in the number of bedrooms and baths, homebuyers should analyze their lifestyle and create a list of what is important to them.

 ‘This is a very personal way to evaluate a home,’ Ennen said.
 ‘It allows people to separate the things they really need and want from the items that look good in another home or model.’